 One can get to Crete either by air from Athens or by ship from Piraeus.
 The superb Minoan civilization, destroyed sometime in 1400 B.C., was developed in Crete.
 The many ruins of that civilization that exist on the island have stirred world interest for many years.

 In comparison with that ancient civilization and the heights it reached we can say that the later Classical and Roman ages were periods of decline for Crete.

 In 824 A.D. it was captured by the Arabs who turned it into a Saracen Pirates lair from where they launched their raids in the Mediterranean regions.

-They were driven away by the Byzantine General Nicephoros Phocas (who later became Emperor of the Byzantine Empire).
+They were driven away by the Byzantine General Nicephorus Phocas ( who later became Emperor of the Byzantine Empire ).
 About 250 years later the Venetians came to Crete.
-Under their rule the island knew economic and intellectual development, but this was curtailed when the Turks occupied the island in 1699.
-For as long as the Turkish yoke lasted the Cretans never ceased fighting for their freedom which they finally regained in 1912, when the island became part of the Greek nation.
+Under their rule, the island knew economic and intellectual development, but this was curtailed when the Turks occupied the island in 1699.
+For as long as the Turkish yoke lasted the Cretans never ceased fighting for their freedom which they finally regained in 1912 when the island became part of the Greek nation.

 Crete’s greatest attraction is indisputably Knossos, just 5 km outside Heraklion.
-The most interesting ruins are the reconstructed palace and the regions round it, including the Propulaea, the long passageways, the storehouses, porches, and courtyards.
-The palace of Minos included the magnificent pillared flight of stairs the maize of rooms, and the throne-room of the oldest of the great kingdoms of Europe.
+The most interesting ruins are the reconstructed palace and the regions around it, including the Propylaea, the long passageways, the storehouses, porches, and courtyards.
+The palace of Minos included the magnificent pillared flight of stairs the maze of rooms, and the throne-room of the oldest of the great kingdoms of Europe.

-The graceful, high-backed throne, carved in stone is still in position where it had been flanked by frescoes of griffins.
-But to the modern mind the great marvel in Knossos is the elaborate sanitary system of the palace.
+The graceful, high-backed throne, carved in stone is still in the position where it had been flanked by frescoes of griffins.
+But to the modern mind, the great marvel in Knossos is the elaborate sanitary system of the palace.